foureyes/csci-ua.0480-fall2016-007/slides/20/ajax.markdown

 <section markdown="block">
 ## GitHub API

-You can actually get info from a GitHub user through GitHubs api by using the following URL:
+You can actually get info from a GitHub user through [GitHub's api](https://developer.github.com/v3/) by using the following URL:

 <pre><code data-trim contenteditable>
 https://api.github.com/users/[a username]/repos